Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

 1. It is not required to set up the STAC before Peripheral Mode can be used.
 1. If the STAC is running software version 2.1 or greater, the Tally Display Mode of the STAC can be set to either Camera Operator or Talent.
 Talent mode is the default.
 With software versions from 1.10 to 2.0, only Talent mode is available.
 1. Peripheral Mode retains its own display brightness level and tally display mode settings independent of those for its normal operating state.
-The values are retained until changed (when in Peripheral Mode) or when a Factory Reset is performed&mdash;in which case the Peripheral Mode display brightness will be set to **1** and the tally display mode to Talent by default.
+The values are retained until changed (when in Peripheral Mode) or when a Factory Reset is performed&mdash;in which case the Peripheral Mode display brightness will be set to **1** and the tally display mode to Talent.
 1. The orientation feature works in Peripheral Mode so the display will always be shown the right way up.
 Pop back up to [that section](#setting-the-display-orientation) to review.
 1. It is recommended to place a piece of electrical tape over the jumper wire to secure it in place.
 Take care not to cover the ventilation holes on the side.
 1. The cable needed to connect the two STACs is known as a GROVE cable, as popularized by [seeed Studio](https://wiki.seeedstudio.com/Grove_System/).
 More specifically, the cable is a female-female 4-pin HY series 2.0mm pitch.
     - Searching for a 4-pin GROVE cable should turn up a few sources.
     - Alternately, if searching for an HY-2.0 4-pin cable, make sure to purchase one with "standard" pinout where pin 1 is connected to pin 1, 2 to 2, 3 to 3 and 4 to 4. <br>**Some companies offer a "reversed" cable (pin 1 to pin 4, 2 to 3, 3 to 2, 4 to 1) which will irreparably damage the STAC if used**.
 So, like, don't use it.
     - Either "buckled" or "unbuckled" connectors on the cable work.
-Buckled connectors have a latch that will secure the cable connectors to the STACs.
+Buckled connectors have a latch that will lock the cable connectors to the STACs.

 <a name="factory-reset"></a>
 ## Factory Reset